icepuente/strava_dashboard/README.md

 # Strava Club Leaderboard

-This Flask application creates an interactive leaderboard for a Strava club, displaying total activities and stats for each member.
+This application creates an interactive leaderboard for a Strava club, displaying total activities and stats for each member.
 It uses the Strava API to fetch club activities and presents them in a responsive, sortable web interface.
+The application consists of a Flask backend and a React frontend.

 ## Features

 - 🔐 OAuth 2.0 authentication with Strava
 - 🔄 Fetches and caches club activities
 - 📊 Calculates total distance, moving time, elapsed time, elevation gain, and average mileage per activity for each athlete
-- 🏆 Displays a sortable leaderboard based on various metrics
+- 🏆 Displays a sortable and searchable leaderboard based on various metrics
 - 📱 Responsive web design with modern UI
 - 🔍 Search functionality for quick athlete lookup
 - 📄 Pagination for easy navigation through large datasets